 (For the record, this girl was really, really good at log rolling.)

 I have a vague sense that once upon a time, before the farm crises of the 1980s, the fair was where everyone showed off the biggest and best from their fields and gardens.
 And maybe that’s really how it once was, or maybe that’s just a Norman Rockwell fantasy.

 Whatever the case, there aren’t nearly as many displays of agricultural crops and garden produce as one would expect at the state fair.
 But that doesn’t mean there aren’t a lot of great flowers and other things to see!

-My Minnesota State Fair favorites
+My favorite Minnesota State Fair flowers and more

 Orchid and bonsai shows

 Various plant and garden societies hold competitions in Agriculture Horticulture Building.
 But, without question, my favorites are the orchid and bonsai shows.

 Giant floral kaleidoscopes